 Additionally, a Gladiator Dane is quite active hence the dog would require a lot of physical activities.
 Even though, the dogs hold lively and exuberant temperament naturally, yet lack of activity can mar its temperament.

 The dog’s protective temperament makes it an ideal guard dog.
-This guarding instinct is inherited by the Daniff from its parents.
-Both Great Dane and mastiff dog breeds are known for their congenital protective temperament.
+This guarding instinct is inherited by the Gladiator Dane from its parents.
+As mentioned earlier, both parent breeds are known for their congenital protective temperament.

 Despite their intimidating and rather ferocious appearance, Gladiator Danes are gentle and amenable dogs to keep.
 However, the Gladiator Danes are sharp and intelligent dogs they can be stubborn at times.
-Therefore, training and socializing such a dog becomes indispensable.
+Therefore, training and socializing such a dog is recommended.

 Training a Gladiator Dane